The Ultimate Bora Bora & Moorea Travel Guide

 How much a one-week stay at the Conrad costs exactly, with food, drinks, travel, transportation, all factored in:

-*Based on September 2020 pricing, in USD, check this site here to check your specific dates.
+*Based on pricing when we went, in USD, check this site here to check your specific dates.

 Let’s break it down by starting with the cost of the overwater bungalows at Conrad, where you have a few options: